AlphaGamingArcade/Aga/README.md

 ### Testnet (Pioneer Phase)

-Experience the capabilities of AGA through our Pioneer Testnet.
+Experience the capabilities of AGA through our Aga Testnet.
 Test asset transfers, explore cross-game compatibility, and provide valuable feedback to shape the future of the platform.
 Join the community of developers and players pioneering this new era of gaming interoperability.

 ### Mainnet